Long Island Solar Installation Pros

 A real solar installation on Long Island has six moving parts: site assessment, system design, permitting, install, inspection, and PSEG Long Island interconnection.
 Most homeowners only see the install — but the work that decides whether the system actually performs happens before the panels ever go on the roof.

-The planning conversation we provide focuses on the upstream parts — bill, roof, shade, electrical, incentives, and proposal review — so the homeowner picks the right licensed local installer and knows what to ask.
-Final design, permits, installation, inspections, and PSEG permission to operate are handled by that licensed installer.
+Our planning conversation focuses on the upstream parts — bill, roof, shade, electrical, incentives, and design — so you understand exactly what your system will do before we build it.
+As a licensed installer, we handle the final design, permits, installation, inspections, and PSEG permission to operate ourselves.

 How a Long Island solar planning + install timeline looks